Emma Raducanu: 2024: Return to top 100, first top 10 wins

 Raducanu began her clay-court season with the BJK Cup team, playing a tie against France in Le Portel.
 She defeated Caroline Garcia and Diane Parry to help Great Britain qualify for the Billie Jean King Cup finals.
 Raducanu was also awarded a wildcard for the Stuttgart Open and defeated local wildcard Angelique Kerber and Linda Nosková both in straight sets to reach her first quarterfinal since 2022.
 As a result, she moved more than 80 positions up, back into the top 250.
 In the quarterfinal, she lost to world No. 1, Iga Swiatek, in straight sets.
 Raducanu entered the Madrid Open as a wildcard, and lost to qualifier María Lourdes Carlé in the first round in straight sets, citing "physical and emotional exhaustion".
 She withdrew from the Italian Open qualifying, and after no wildcard was offered, withdrew from the French Open qualifying, stating that she will train for the impending grass and American hardcourt season.

-In June 2024, Raducanu started her grass-court season at the Nottingham Open.
-She reached the semifinals and lost against Katie Boulter.
+In June 2024, Raducanu started her grass-court season at the Nottingham Open where she reached the semifinals and lost against Katie Boulter.
 She continued her Wimbledon warm-up at the Eastbourne International, beating the second seed and getting her first top ten win against Jessica Pegula.
 Raducanu lost in the next round to Daria Kasatkina, in straight sets.
-At Wimbledon, Raducanu beat Renata Zarazúa, Elise Mertens, and got her second top 10 victory against world No. 9, Maria Sakkari, to return to the fourth round and the top 100.
+At Wimbledon, Raducanu beat Renata Zarazúa, Elise Mertens, and got her second top-10 victory against world No. 9, Maria Sakkari, to return to the fourth round and the top 100.
 She did not advance, being out-played against New Zealand qualifier Lulu Sun.

 In her first tournament after Wimbledon, Raducanu reached the quarterfinals at the Washington Open with wins over eighth seed Elise Martens, and Peyton Stearns before losing to Paula Badosa in three sets.

 Raducanu lost in the first round at the US Open, going down in three sets to Sofia Kenin.
-Her next tournament was at the Korea Open where she defeated Peyton Stearns and Yuan Yue to reach the quarterfinals where she retired with an injury to her left foot after losing the opening set to Daria Kasatkina.
+Her next tournament was the Korea Open where she defeated Peyton Stearns and Yuan Yue to reach the quarterfinals, where she retired with an injury to her left foot, after losing the opening set to Daria Kasatkina.
 Raducanu subsequently withdrew from the China Open, Ningbo Open and Hong Kong Open due to the same injury.